hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 *  [AU Core Procedure](StructureDefinition-au-core-procedure.html) - with primary procedure code `Procedure.code` and `Procedure.bodySite`

 When recommending approaches to this, considerations include:
-* The `bodySite` element in NOT `Must Support` in AU Core profiles, there is no expectation to fill or meaningfully consume this element.
+* The `bodySite` element is NOT `Must Support` in AU Core profiles, there is no expectation to fill or meaningfully consume this element.
 * The `CodeableConcept.text` element is system populated and may reflect more specific detail than the `CodeableConcept.coding` concepts provided.

 Body site and associated laterality may be recorded in various ways.
 Depending on the specific system approach to body site / laterality related content this can lead to a number of scenarios needing to be supported with using AU Core profiles: